bmarcote/vlbi_calculator/README.md

+**WARMING**:
-_I would like to note that I am drafting the design of a major v2.0 of the Planner.
+_I would like to note that I am currently developing a major new version (v2.0) of the Planner.
 Better UI, much faster, and with a better API.
+Meanwhile, most of the code is broken in the current repo.
+Please download the last stable version if you want to use it.
 But if you have some wishes, I will be happy to receive feedback!_

 # EVN Observation Planner